 This article was written by Urbana Junior High students Elaei Brown, Grady Lantz, Ethan Rose, Janaya Scott, Gavin Stacy and Michael Upchurch as part of a Project Based Learning unit called “Lost Voices,” which helps preserve and share the history of African-Americans in Urbana.
 The junior high’s Social Studies Department (which includes 6th-8th graders) is working with the Champaign County and Delaware historical societies to present and preserve the story of Dr. EWB Curry.
 The information below, as well as other information about Curry, is to be presented at the Champaign County Historical Museum in February 2021.
+(EVENT POSTPONED)

 The students of Urbana Junior High School have selected Dr. Elmer Curry for their 2020 Project Based Learning assignment.
 They used primary and secondary resources to research his family history, educational background, and his different learning institutions.
 Dr. Curry was a pioneer in educational reform for African-Americans in the early twentieth century and many of his progressive schools were located throughout Champaign County.

 Elmer Curry was born on March 23, 1871 in Delaware, Ohio.
 He lived in a log house on South Street with his mother Julia and his father George.
 His dad worked as a minister at The Second Baptist Church on Ross Street, which had a great impact on his future career in education.
 African-Americans that were freed from slavery were not permitted to an equal education that would have helped them to live a better life.
 Elmer was interested in helping solve that situation through education.